 Impacts to UF Main Campus:

 Under the new rule, all hazardous waste containers must be marked with the words “Hazardous Waste” and an indication of the hazard(s) associated with the waste contents (i.e. Flammable, Oxidizer, Corrosive, Reactive, Toxic, etc.).

 Implementation: UF EH&S has updated to a new Hazardous Waste Label.
 The new labels will be required on both waste mixture containers and unwanted product containers.
-Over the course of the next year, the new labels and labeling requirements will be introduced via mass communication, instructional poster, the main EH&S webpage, and waste pick-up request form page.
+The new labels and labeling requirements will be introduced via mass communication, instructional poster, the main EH&S webpage, and waste pick-up request form page.
 Introduction and explanation of the new requirements will be integrated into the Hazardous Waste Management training courses and the new requirements will be reinforced by Waste Management Facility staff with each waste collection.
-The new hazardous waste labels will be provided upon request and will gradually replace existing label inventories.
-The new hazardous waste labels must be in use by June 1, 2018.

 Preparedness, Prevention and Emergency Procedures Requirements

 Previously required only for the EH&S Waste Management Facility, these requirements now extend to all hazardous waste accumulation areas including all laboratory/workshop Satellite Accumulation Areas.

 Implementation: The required emergency equipment such as fire alarms, fire extinguishers and communication devices are already provided in nearly all labs and workplaces.
 They must exist within the area served by the Satellite Accumulation Area.
 To further compliance, the Preparedness, Prevention and Emergency Procedures Requirements have been incorporated into the Satellite Accumulation Area Requirements, the Satellite Accumulation Area Inspection process and the Hazardous Waste Monthly Self Audit.